 Many people espouse the benefits of apple cider vinegar, not only for weight management and treating acne, but for combating greasy hair too.
 Try an apple cider rinse once a week to help get rid of buildup and oily scalp, and reset your scalp’s pH level.
 Make sure to properly dilute your ACV with water before you rinse though!

-One of the most versatile natural ingredients out there, witch hazel is extremely handy for dealing with oily hair.
+One of the most versatile natural ingredients out there, rosemary oil is extremely handy for dealing with oily hair.
 It’s powerful properties can help relieve itchiness, stop excess oil production, and reduce inflammation around hair follicles.
-Even those with sensitive scalps can enjoy the benefits of a quick witch hazel rinse.
+Even those with sensitive scalps can enjoy the benefits of a quick rosemary oil rinse.
 Greasy hair be gone!

 Remember to Take Your Vitamins